 Why is the YMCA a charitable organization?

 The YMCA is a 501(C)3 nonprofit organization as defined by the IRS.
 The YMCA must maintain our charitable status yearly by showing that we give a significant amount of support to the community.
 The YMCA does this primarily through our YMCA Financial Assistance, or Scholarship Program.
-The YMCA adheres to a strict philosophy that states that “anyone that cannot afford to pay the full price of a YMCA service will be granted a partial waiver for that service upon qualification”.
-What does this actually mean?
-Each year, the Harrison County YMCA grants over $50,000 to families, children, seniors and teens that would not have been able to be a part of the YMCA without assistance.
+The YMCA strives to turn no one away due to inability to pay.
+Each year, the Harrison County YMCA grants over $50,000 to families, children, seniors and teens that would not have been able to receive much needed YMCA services without assistance.